-Amended and Restated Effective as of January 1, 2017
+Amended and Restated as of January 1, 2022, unless otherwise noted

-This document, together with the provider contracts identified in Schedule A, and their respective policies, descriptions and other materials (either written or electronic), constitute the written plan and the summary plan description as required by Section 102 of the Employee Retirement Income Security Act of 1974 ("ERISA") and U.S. Department of Labor Regulation Sections 2520.102-2 and 2520.102-3 for the Hamilton College Welfare Benefits Plan (the "Plan").
+This document, together with the provider contracts identified in Schedule A, and their respective policies, descriptions and other materials (either written or electronic), constitute the written plan and the summary plan description as required by Section 102 of the Employee Retirement Income Security Act of 1974 ("ERISA") and U.S. Department of Labor Regulation Sections 2520.102-2 and 2520.102-3 for the Trustees of Hamilton College Welfare Benefits Plan (the "Plan").

 The policies, contracts or booklets for each underlying Plan feature govern the benefits to be provided and include more details on how the Plan features operate.
-If there is any conflict between this plan document and such policies, contracts or booklets, then such other documents will control.
+If there is any conflict between this plan document and such policies, contracts or booklets, then such other documents will control, unless otherwise specified herein.
 Participants and beneficiaries should not rely on any oral description of the Plan because the written terms of the Plan will always govern.